nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 The SDK is reactive.
 Modifications to your received "plain old TypeScript objects" are **instantly synced with the database and other devices**.\
 Vice versa, when the data is modified on a different device, that is reflected in your TS object and your frontend rerenders the data.\
-We offer frontend framework support for **React, Vue, and Svelte (5 and 4)** but you can use the SDK without a frontend framework as well.
+We offer frontend framework support for **React, Vue, SolidJS, and Svelte (5 and 4)** but you can use the SDK without a frontend framework as well.

 ## Reference documentation